 The final key component to a successful serve is cardio and muscle endurance.
 During the course of a match, many servers will experience fatigue, which causes them to lose focus and concentration.
 In the video above, the athlete is combining serving skills with strength and condition.

 To enhance serving skills, volleyball players can wear Myosource Kinetic bands while practicing the following tips for a more successful serve.

 • The volleyball server begins three steps behind the serving line.

 • The volleyball server tosses ball in the air slightly in front of the body, takes three steps towards the ball, and jumps in the air.

 • At the highest point of the jump, the server hits the back center of the ball with an open palm, using the entire body's momentum.

 • Upon landing, the volleyball player should immediately take their place in the proper defensive position.

-The volleyball server begins behind the serving line with their weight shifted to the back foot and the hips and shoulders lined with the net.
+• The server begins behind the serving line with their weight shifted to the back foot and hips and shoulders lined up with the net.

 • The volleyball server's non-hitting hand holds the ball in front of the body with a straight arm.